vironix-health/vironix-documentation/content/members/2_self_monitoring.md

 metaDescription: 'This is the meta description'
 ---

-# Overview
+## Overview

-The core of Vironix is assessing
+CovidX provides your with access to on-demand self-assessments.

-# How to begin an assessment?
+## How to begin an assessment?

 You can begin a self-monitoring assessment by going to your home page and pressing the **Begin** button at the center of your dashboard.
 The process is composed of a few questions about your symptoms, vitals and potential exposure.